Everyone's Guide To Pouring Concrete In Any Weather

 What is Hydration?

-When the chemical properties of cement interact with water, compounds like tobermorite gel and calcium hydroxide begin forming on the outside of the cement particles.
-The growth on the outside of the cement particles results in a strong, interlocking rod structure.
+When cement's chemical properties interact with water, compounds such as tobermorite gel and calcium hydroxide begin to form on the surface of the cement particles.
+This growth results in a strong, interlocking rod structure.

-Although the primary work of hydration happens within 5 hours of contact with water, the process of hydration will continue slowly for a very long time.
+Although the primary work of hydration occurs within 5 hours of contact with water, the hydration process will continue slowly for a very long time.

 This is why you shouldn’t let the concrete dry out while it's curing.
-Lack of water can prematurely stop the hydration process keeping the concrete from reaching its full strength.
-In fact, as long as you avoid washing out the cement, concrete can be placed and cured completely underwater!
+A lack of water can prematurely halt the hydration process, preventing the concrete from reaching its full strength.
+In fact, as long as you avoid washing out the cement, concrete can be successfully placed and cured completely underwater!

 How the Weather Affects Concrete

-This doesn’t mean that more water is always better in pouring concrete.
-Extra water often causes even bigger problems than a water deficit.
+This doesn’t mean that more water is always better when pouring concrete.
+Extra water creates even bigger problems than water deficiency.

-When there is too much water in your concrete mix, the chemical bonds will be separated from each other by large areas of water.
-This reduces the strength of cured concrete.
+When there is too much water in your concrete mix, the chemical bonds between the particles will be separated by large areas of water.
+This also reduces the strength of cured concrete.

 More water results in increased porosity, meaning that the hardened concrete will have many canals, which can affect any color or finish that may be applied to the surface.

-Once cured, concrete with too much water will also have a much greater risk of shrinkage and cracks, especially in freeze-and-thaw climates, meaning that it will be particularly weak.
+Once cured, concrete with excessive water will also be more prone to shrinkage and cracking, especially in freeze-thaw climates, making it particularly weak.

-It’s likely they have a mix that fit your needs, and the concrete will be delivered straight to you, making the whole process much less of a headache.
+They likely have a mix that fits your needs, and the concrete will be delivered straight to you, making the whole process much less of a headache.

-But now that we understand how concrete works, let's look into how different weather affects concrete.
+Now that we understand how concrete works, let's examine how different weather conditions affect concrete.

 Pouring Concrete in Cold Weather